sebfisch/java-data/content/docs/features/switch.md

 for example, for intermediate computations, but they have to be enclosed in curly braces.
-The following version of `describe` uses `yield` in a block for a `case` branch with an error label.
+The following version of `describe` uses `yield` in a block for a `case` branch with an arrow label.

 ```java
     public static String describe(BaseColor color) {